Written by: James Han

-Cortisol, also known as the “stress hormone,” is essential for your survival — but too much of it for too long can quickly break down your body’s ability to regulate glucose levels and lead to metabolic problems.
+Cortisol, also known as the “stress hormone,” is essential for your survival — but too much of it for too long can quickly break down your body’s ability to regulate glucose levels and lead to metabolic dysfunction.
 Learn all about this hormone and its relationship with insulin, plus ways you can manage your cortisol levels for less stress and better glucose control.

 Cortisol is one of the key hormones — along with adrenaline — that your adrenal glands produce when your body is under stress.
 Together, these two hormones play a crucial role in a tightly orchestrated sequence of events in your body that we call our “fight-or-flight response.”